ISKRA

 The release concert for Liberté, Égalité, Humanité in the Bucky Dome in Stockholm on May 22nd 2012 became Sune Spångberg’s last.
 Having struggled with MS for many years, his last appearance on stage became a very warm farewell to all his admirers.
 Sune was 82 when he left the planet a couple of weeks after, on June 21st.

-all records with ISKRA
+Other albums with ISKRA